kzkmr/darcys-git/public_html/shop/wp-content/plugins/filebird/readme.txt

 ###🚀 Tips to manage WP media folders like a pro with FileBird

 * Upload multiple folders and their files directly from computer to WordPress
+* Create gallery from folders using Gutenberg block of FileBird gallery
+* Create document gallery with shortcode
 * Resize the left sidebar to get an overview of all folders
-* Upload files to a specific folder by choosing the destination folder from the **drop-down**
+* Upload files to a specific folder by choosing the destination folder from the dropdown
 * Easily **search** for the name of file/folder
 * From the page/post composer, **browse** files and folders in the FileBird UI
-* Use FileBird block gallery to insert multiple media files in a page, post, and custom post type
 * Keep your folders uncluttered by clearing out the old files using **Sort** features
 * Press ESC to exit bulk select mode